London lifestyle & travels with kids and babies

 3.Courchevel, France.
-Our friends swear that’s not just a playground for rich and famous but also sensible luxury options for hotels and food.
-A dedicated article in here; in a nutshell, they have been raving about Courchevel 1650 ski for the beginners slopes, non-skiers activities and Michelin star restaurants.
+Our friends and us swear that’s not just a playground for rich and famous but also sensible luxury options for hotels and food.
+A dedicated article in here; in a nutshell, we raved about Courchevel 1650 ski for the beginners slopes but also intermediates and super experienced; non-skiers activities and Michelin star restaurants.

 4.Tignes, France.
 If you are after world class skiing, Michelin restaurants on slopes and after, and La Folie crazy afternoons and apre-skiing.

-Highly recommending Tignes le Lac and Esprit if you go with 2 tiny kids like ours (we tested when ours were 3 years old and 9 months respectively) and raved about in here.
+Highly recommending Tignes le Lac and Esprit if you go with 2 tiny kids like ours (we tested when ours were 3 years old and 9 months respectively) and talked about in here.